What is an advance directive?

 Can I change my advance directive?

-You may change or cancel your advance directive at any time, as long as you are considered of sound mind to do so.
-Being of sound mind means that you are still able to think rationally and communicate your wishes in a clear manner.
-Again, your changes must be made, signed and notarized according to the laws in your state.
-Make sure that your doctor and any family members who knew about your directives are also aware that you have changed them.
+You may change or cancel your advance directive at any time, as long as you are of sound mind to do so.
+This means you can think rationally and communicate your wishes clearly.
+Again, your changes must be made, signed, and notarized according to the laws in your state.
+Make sure that your doctor and family members are aware of the changes.

-If you do not have time to put your changes in writing, you can make them known while you are in the hospital.
+If you change your mind, you can also make your changes known while you are in the hospital.
 Tell your doctor and any family or friends present exactly what you want to happen.
 Usually, wishes that are made in person will be followed in place of the ones made earlier in writing.
 Be sure your instructions are clearly understood by everyone you have told.